 - Installation of park features such as picnic tables, view decks and gravel pathways

-- Installation of temporary and final fences to protect the sensitive wetland, particularly during the plant establishment phase
+- Installation of fences to protect the sensitive wetland, particularly during the plant establishment phase

-Four rounds of public consultation have been undertaken and input has been incorporated into project design.
-A stakeholder advisory group made up of community representatives, park users, and technical experts have been a key part of the engagement process.
+Four rounds of public consultation were undertaken in 2015 and 2016, with input incorporated into project design.
+A stakeholder advisory group made up of community representatives, park users, and technical experts were also a key part of the engagement process.

 The port authority manages a Habitat Enhancement Program that focuses on creating and enhancing habitat to benefit fish and wildlife throughout the region.
-The program is a proactive measure intended to provide a balance between a healthy environment and any future development that may be required by the Port of Vancouver, its tenants or terminals.
+The program is a proactive measure intended to provide a balance between a healthy environment and future development that may be required by the Vancouver Fraser Port Authority, its tenants or terminals.

-As is the case with all Habitat Enhancement Program projects, annual monitoring will be completed at New Brighton Park by biologists and coastal engineers to ensure the wetland habitat meets its biophysical objectives.
+As is the case with all Habitat Enhancement Program projects, annual monitoring is being completed at New Brighton Park by biologists and coastal engineers to ensure the wetland habitat meets its biophysical objectives.

 Vancouver Board of Parks and Recreation’s Strategic Framework [PDF]